Natalya732/pdf_assignment/README.md

 - Ask questions about the PDF content
 - Real-time AI responses via chat
 - Each response includes clickable citations to relevant PDF pages
+- Each document futher is used to generate a hash, that permits to attach a chat history with it.

 ## Project Structure